 Tell everybody about it – let everyone know who the offenders are right here.

-with the words WORK EXPERIENCE ABUSE in the Subject line.
-BECTU are determined to stamp out this nasty practice, so please help them.
-Oh and join the union too - it really is the best way to start your career!
+Oh and join the union (BECTU) too – it really is the best way to start your career!

-The Inland Revenue always want to know about the people who break this law.
-And when the Inland Revenue get interested in a company on an issue like this, they tend to start looking at all aspects of a company's finances - companies will soon realise it just isn't worth the risk for a few hundred quid...
+HMRC always want to know about the people who break this law.
+And when HMRC get interested in a company on an issue like this, they tend to start looking at all aspects of a company’s finances – companies will soon realise it just isn’t worth the risk for a few hundred quid…

 Unpaid work in TV is on its way out – we’ve come a long way in five years, let’s kill it for good.